smgermano/smgermano.github.io/_posts/2023-02-10-BackupAndRestore system with rpi-clone.md

-## How to Backup and Restore Raspberry Pi OS system (SD card to SSD and inverse)
+## How to Backup and Restore Raspberry Pi OS system

 #### rpi-clone (simple mode)
 Clone system from SD card to USB-SATA SSD